GlideAngle/flare-timing/lang-haskell/BUILDING.md

 # dhall (for dhall-format-tasty-compare)
 # dhall-hpack-cabal (for hpack-dhall-tasty-compare)
 tasty-compare.cabal is up-to-date
-# dhall (for dhall-format-app-view)
-# dhall-hpack-cabal (for hpack-dhall-app-view)
-app-view.cabal is up-to-date
 # dhall (for dhall-format-app-serve)
 # dhall-hpack-cabal (for hpack-dhall-app-serve)
 app-serve.cabal is up-to-date